Stuycs-K/final-project-8-lil-tengj/WORKLOG.md

 ### June 9th

-level win sound effect; different level difficulties
+level win sound effect; different level difficulties; special candies method finished; polished graphic

+### June 10th

+fix the bug that special candy elimination will not add the to the score.

+### June 11th

+fix the bug that special candy is generated based on the objective; finalizing README.